 - Nominee's innovative use of technology must be an example of how librarians/information professionals effectively and efficiently serve as the human connection between technology, the information, and the user experience.

 The deadline for nominations is February 1 of each year.
 Nomination applications and supporting documentation must describe 1) the application of technology, 2) how the application benefits library users and or the legal information community and 3) how the technology resource is an example of librarians and information professionals effectively and efficiently serving as the human connection between technology, information and the user experience.

-There are no restrictions on the number of entries an applicant may submit, but each entry must be mailed separately.
+There are no restrictions on the number of entries an applicant may submit, but each entry must be submitted separately.
 Entries will become the property of the American Association of Law Libraries and will not be returned.
 By submitting an entry, applicants grant AALL full rights to publish, reproduce and publicize entries in any paper or electronic publishing formats.

 The award shall be presented during the AALL Annual Meeting, and it will be given in name of the Association.
-The recipient will receive a certificate and a $500 cash prize.

 2014: Mississippi College of Law Library, Jackson, MS, Legislative History Project